 Men naturally lose testosterone as they age, but there are "low-t" treatments available.

 Testosterone is the hormone that gives men their manliness.
 Produced by the testicles, it is responsible for male characteristics like a deep voice, muscular build, and facial hair.
 Testosterone also fosters the production of red blood cells, boosts mood, keeps bones strong, and aids thinking ability.
 Lack of testosterone, often nicknamed, low-t, can cause unwanted symptoms.

 Testosterone levels peak by early adulthood and drop as you age—about 1% to 2% a year beginning in the 40s.
 As men reach their 50s and beyond, this may lead to signs and symptoms, such as impotence or changes in sexual desire, depression or anxiety, reduced muscle mass, less energy, weight gain, anemia, and hot flashes.
 While falling testosterone levels are a normal part of aging, certain conditions can hasten the decline.
-Low t symptoms include:
+Low t risk factors include:

 - injury or infection